XanaduAI/flamingpy/.github/pull_request_template.md

 ## Context for changes

-< Please include a summarized description of the changes and which issues are fixed in the format below.
+< Include a summarized description of the changes and fixed issues in the format below.
 Please avoid placing “N/A” here. >

 - **Title 1**:
     text goes here